antonytrupe/rfw/README.md

 magical portals that let you fast travel but age you based on normal travel speed

 ## TODO LIST
-1. send events to the client
 2. character age
 2. teleport
 2. unclaim character
+3. uncontrol character
+4.
-3. touch controls
+5. touch controls
-4. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
+6. keep a list of only characters that need processed by the server(lots of still characters shouldnt increase tick time)
-4. random stats when spawning
+7. random stats when spawning
-4. no moving while incapacitated/dying/dead
+8. no moving while incapacitated/dying/dead
-5. collision
+9. collision
-7. strafing
+10. strafing
-8. leveling up system
+11. leveling up system
-9. package as exe/etc with electron
+12. package as exe/etc with electron
-10. add steam support
+13. add steam support
-11. change the position calculation with respect to turning https://math.stackexchange.com/questions/311555/how-to-calculate-the-position-of-a-turning-object-based-on-its-rotation
+14. change the position calculation with respect to turning https://math.stackexchange.com/questions/311555/how-to-calculate-the-position-of-a-turning-object-based-on-its-rotation
-12. admin tool to interact with world
+1.  admin tool to interact with world
-13. stay centered on selected characters
+2.  stay centered on selected characters
-14. rightclick move the screen
+3.  rightclick move the screen
-15. change selected character stats
+4.  change selected character stats
-16. chat
+5.  chat
-17. randomly spawn new characters
+6.  randomly spawn new characters
-18. randomly move characters
+7.  randomly move characters
-19. character health ui
+8.  character health ui

 ## DONE
+send events to the client
 some sort of animation for attacking combat show the targeted character